René-Charles de Breslay: Montreal

-Breslay came to New France in 1694 and was stationed in Montreal; first as a curate and then as a parish priest at Notre-Dame.
-He became fluent in Algonquin and in March 1703, moved as parish priest to the Saint-Louis Mission in Sainte-Anne-du-bout-de-l'Ile, succeeding priest François-Saturnin Lascaris d'Urfé.
-This parish was initially located at the western end of Montreal Island at Pointe-Caron (at the site of the present-day Baie-d'Urfé yacht club).
+Breslay came to New France in 1694 and was stationed in Montreal, first as a curate and then as a parish priest at Notre-Dame.
+He became fluent in Algonquin and in March 1703 moved as parish priest to the Saint-Louis Mission in Sainte-Anne-du-bout-de-l'Ile and succeeded François-Saturnin Lascaris d'Urfé.
+This parish was initially located at the western end of Montreal Island at Pointe-Caron (he present-day Baie-d'Urfé Yacht Club).
 He was able to establish an Algonquin mission at Île-aux-Tourtres, a project much promoted and planned for by another Sulpician, Michel Barthélemy.
-Around 1703 Breslay moved the mission from Baie d'Urfé to Isle aux tourtes, for the Nipissing Indians.
+Around 1703, Breslay moved the mission from Baie d'Urfé to Isle aux tourtes, for the Nipissing Indians.

-Around 1712, Breslay (1658–1735) got caught in a fierce snowstorm.
+Around 1712, Breslay got caught in a fierce snowstorm.
 He fell from his horse, broke his leg on the ice, and lost the horse.
-Breslay invoked Saint Anne, after which he built a chapel dedicated to her at the westernmost point of Montreal Island next to Fort Senneville and Tourtes Island (Île aux Tourtes).
+Breslay invoked Saint Anne and built a chapel dedicated to her at the westernmost point of Montreal Island next to Fort Senneville and Tourtes Island (Île aux Tourtes).
 Two years later, the parish was reestablished and took the name Sainte-Anne-du-bout-de-l'Isle.
-He also served the mission church Saint-Joachim de la pointe Claire.
+He also served the mission church Saint-Joachim de Pointe-Claire.

-Breslay spent 16 years serving that area during which he was involved in three important events: the first saw the establishment of a new parish of St. Anne, the second was his interactions with Governor Philippe de Rigaud Vaudreuil regarding the brandy question and the third involved his assistance to François Dollier de Casson with the canal project to bypass Sault-Saint-Louis.
+Breslay spent 16 years serving that area during which he was involved in three important events: the establishment of a new parish of St. Anne, his interactions with Governor Philippe de Rigaud Vaudreuil regarding the brandy question, and third his assistance to François Dollier de Casson with the canal project to bypass Sault-Saint-Louis.